Normalguy-123/Logistics-Delivery-Delay-Analysis-Dashboard./README.md

 Based on the analysis, the following actions are recommeded:
 # Improve Abuja Warehouse Operations
 Since Abuja recorded the highest average delay days and delayed orders, operational workflows should be review to identify inefficiencies in order processing and dispatch.
-# Optimize Logistics for High-Delay Product Ctegories.
+# Optimize Logistics for High-Delay Product Categories.
 Fashion and sports products recorded the highest delay counts.Logistics teams should investigate possible causes such as packaging complexity, stock availability, or shipping routes.
 # Strenghten Dilevery Monitoring Systems:
 Implementing stronger dilevery tracking systems can help logistics teams detect delays earlier and take corrective actions.